Lightnet/module_ui_app_svelte/README.md

 import bpy
 ```

  It is base on Blender3D python import bpy.
 The reason to have module design and layout is to keep things clean like Blender3D to sort out the best ways to access.
 The scene and object scene can be remade as long as the objects are saved in object data format like json.
+It need to be string format not binary data since html and javascript can't read binary data but it can be format in different way to compress in text format.

  The static functions and variables will hold into one file to management objects, events, and instances as well holding data types.
 For current viewport screen when dealing with workspace area.